 Join a Group

-In addition to getting involved with the Brunswick County Democratic Party, there are a number of local advocacy, non-profits, and organizations whose causes are in line with our Democratic values like democracy, voting rights, human rights, and the environment, to name a few.
+In addition to the Brunswick County Democratic Party, there are local advocacy groups, non-profits, and other organizations whose causes are in line with our Democratic values, like democracy, voting rights, human rights, and the environment.
+Check them out!

 Clean Cape Fear is an alliance of established advocacy groups, community leaders, educators, and professionals working together to restore and protect our water quality, as well as spotlight deficiencies in governmental regulations that adversely impact our right to clean water.

-The Indivisible Project's mission is to cultivate and lift up a grassroots movement of local groups to defeat the Trump agenda, elect progressive leaders, and realize bold progressive policies.
-Local Indivisible Groups:
+The Indivisible Project's mission is to cultivate and lift up a grassroots movement of local groups to defeat the far-right agenda, elect progressive leaders, and realize bold progressive policies.
+Local Indivisible group: Southport Indivisible - Stepping Forward

 Founded in 1909, the NAACP is the nation’s oldest and largest civil rights organization.
 Its members throughout the United States and the world are the premier advocates for civil rights in their communities.
-The North Carolina Conference of NAACP Branches is 70 years old this year and is made up of over 100 Adult, Youth and College NAACP units across the state, convenes the more the 150 members of the Historic Thousands on Jones Street (HKonJ) Peoples Assembly Coalition, and is the architect of the Moral Monday & Forward Together Movement.
+The North Carolina Conference of NAACP Branches is over 70 years old and is made up of over 100 Adult, Youth and College NAACP units across the state.
+Local NAACP Chapter